 Jump Force Roster – Confirmed Characters:

 It just wouldn’t be a Jump game without Goku, right?
 The lovable spikey-headed Saiyan featured heavily in the game’s E3 trailer and is sure to take a lead role in Jump Force despite the recent release of Dragon Ball FighterZ.
+We’ve since seen that a Super Saiyan Blue version of Goku will appear in Jump Force, although – like Naruto – not as an individual character.

 - Monkey D. Luffy